martyone/sod/README.md

 Sod can be used in cooperation with good old `rsync` to deal efficiently with file renames when creating incremental backups to filesystems that lack the respective features of BTRFS.
 These two also perform well where `snap-sync` is available but fails for any of the earlier mentioned reasons.

-Check out the [sod-redo-renames](examples/sod-redo-renames) tool that uses sod to generate a shell script to re-do renames recorded earlier by sod.
+Check out the [sod-redo-renames](examples/sod-redo-renames) tool that uses Sod to generate a shell script to re-do renames recorded earlier by Sod.

 In the following example the backup will be initiated from the backup machine, reffered to as `backup` here.
 The backed-up machine is reachable via SSH under the name `source`.
 The `sod-redo-renames` tool is available on `PATH` on the backed-up machine.
+Sod does not need to be available on the backup machine - just a plain shell with `ssh` and `rsync` is needed there.

 Enter the backup directory.

 	$ cd /path/to/backup/of/Pictures

-Determine the latest backed up sod commit ID.
+Determine the latest backed up Sod commit ID.

 	$ SINCE=$(< .sod/refs/heads/master)